 - Flora for which recovery plans are required to be prepared (PDF - 83.24 KB) | (DOCX - 309.24 KB)

 - Ecological communities for which recovery plans are required to be prepared (PDF - 62.41 KB) | (DOCX - 301.91 KB)

 The Commonwealth Environment Protection and Biodiversity Conservation Act 1999 provides for recovery plans to be drafted for threatened species or ecological communities which are listed under the Act.

 These plans may be drafted by a wide range of interested parties including consultants, individuals, groups, researchers or government agencies.

-Where applicable, draft recovery plans will be made available on this site for public consultation before being provided by the Threatened Species Scientific Committee to the Australian Government Minister for Environment Protection, Heritage and the Arts for consideration except where state government agencies are required to conduct a public consultation period.
+Where applicable, draft recovery plans will be made available on this site for public consultation before being provided by the Threatened Species Scientific Committee to the Australian Government Minister for the Environment for consideration except where state government agencies are required to conduct a public consultation period.
 The Minister must consider all comments on a proposed recovery plan made in response to the invitation for public comment.

 A recovery plan only has force under the Act if it has been formally made or adopted by the Minister.